raganwald/raganwald.github.com/_posts/2016-05-07-javascript-generators-for-people-who-dont-give-a-shit-about-getting-stuff-done.md

   //=> nothing happens
 ```

-We get a different set of values each tie we run it, sometimes we get no values at all!
+We get a different set of values each time we run it, sometimes we get no values at all!

 Now, we might thing that this is the same thing as making a function that dynamically generates an array.
 It isn't because the values are generated *when we actually iterate over the iterator*.